All Episodes

 I understand that entirely.

-But I think that his kids might be horribly traumatized by him smashing someone's head.
+But I think that his kids might be horribly traumatized by him smashing someone's head in front of them.

 jordan holmes